About the work

 Priya Nadkarni has shown her work in both solo and group exhibitions at spaces such as the Kimmel Center Galleries at NYU, Jersey City Museum, Cuchifritos Gallery NYC, Zimmerli Art Museum, Concordia College, and the School of the Art Institute in Chicago.
 She is a recipient of the international Elizabeth Greenshields Foundation Grant as well as a fellowship from the University of Massachusetts, and was a 2013 artist-in-residence at the Blue Mountain Center.
 She received her MFA in Painting from University of Massachusetts Amherst and her BFA in Printmaking from Rutgers University.
 Priya is originally from New Jersey and currently lives in Springfield, MA.

-All images on this site are copyright Priya Nadkarni.
+All images on this site are copyright Priya Nadkarni Green.
 All rights are reserved to the artist.